shahviraj222/BlogApp/README.md

 # BlogApp

 BlogApp is a full-stack blogging platform that allows users to create, read, update, and delete articles.
-Built with React.js and a robust backend, it provides a seamless experience for writers and readers alike.
+Built wth React.js and a robust backend, it provides a seamless experience for writers and readers alike.

 ## Deployed
 This application is deployed on Netlify.
 You can view the live version of the site [here](https://66f58f8b92c9be079b088cdb--blogapplication1223.netlify.app/)